 Snoring Treatment That Can Eliminate Sound and Health Risks

 The best way to tackle snoring is to actually treat it.
 With snoring treatment using an oral appliance, the airway is opened, allowing air to flow freely.
 This can stop the sound and eliminate the health risks all at once.
 We can also help evaluate your snoring to determine if you have sleep apnea.

-If you are looking for a truly effective approach to snoring in River Edge, NJ, please call 201-546-8512 for an appointment with a sleep dentist at the River Edge Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+If you are looking for a truly effective approach to snoring, please call (201) 343-4044 for an appointment with a sleep dentist at River Edge Dental, center for TMJ, sleep apnea, & reconstructive dentistry.